TypeRacer: Gameplay

 Players compete by racing miniature cars that advance as the users type various passages.
 The passages range in lengths from approximately 20 to 930 characters.
 For racing, there is the default ("maintrack") option, where players race against each other by typing randomly selected quotes from a database.
-Practice racing, or "ghosting", is the game's single-player option where players can type any text on demand, and save up to five races.
+Practice racing, or "ghosting", is the game's single-player option where players can type any text on demand, and save up to ten races per day.
 In addition, there are separate competitions and private tracks.
 In competitions, the player with the most points by a certain time wins.
 In private tracks, players need a customized link to access the track.
 When typing text selections, accuracy is required; any typing errors detected in spelling, capitalization or punctuation must be fixed by the player before continuing with the race.
 The typing passages are popular culture references and come from songs, films, television shows, video games and books.
 For example, text selections include passages from such sources as Monty Python and the Holy Grail, A Clockwork Orange, and Stephen Colbert's I Am America (And So Can You!).
 Additional quotes can be submitted by users to be considered for addition into the game.

 When racing, the words per minute (wpm) speed recorded from a given user are compiled and used to generate metrics like a player's all-time average and their last ten averages.
-Based on a player's average, players are categorized into one of six graduated ranks:
+Based on a player's average, players are categorized into one of six skill levels: